KonPay Price Hits $0.0002 on Top Exchanges (KON)

 About KonPay

 KonPay was first traded on June 9th, 2022.
 KonPay’s total supply is 3,200,000,000 coins.
+KonPay’s official Twitter account is @konpay_official and its Facebook page is accessible here.
+KonPay’s official website is konpay.io.
 The official message board for KonPay is konpay.medium.com.
-KonPay’s official website is konpay.io.
-KonPay’s official Twitter account is @konpay_official and its Facebook page is accessible here.

 KonPay Coin Trading